qwerty12/inkPalm-5-EPD105-root/README.md

 # microG

 I would recommend doing this only if you're trying to run applications that require Google Play Services (GPS for short).
 One person who installed microG on his MiReader ended up removing it because supposedly there was increased battery drain.

 [Aurora Store](https://f-droid.org/en/packages/com.aurora.store/) is an excellent Google Play Store alternative client that runs on unrooted devices without any form of Google Play Services installed.
+Although I have seen quite a few warnings from various people since saying not to sign in because Google may terminate your account for going against their terms of service.
+I haven't read of any confirmed cases though.
+If you don't want to take the risk, just stick to using it with the anonymous accounts it offers.

 ## Setting up signature spoofing